-Prior to joining the PHA team in May of 2014, Tara worked in a variety of work-flow redesign and quality improvement roles with Indiana’s Quality Improvement Organization and another Midwest-based HITECH Regional Extension Center.
-She assisted in the Meaningful Use attestation and Physician Quality Reporting System (PQRS) submission for more than 100 healthcare providers.
+Previously, Tara was the Indiana Clinical Lead and the Network Clinical Lead for the Great Lakes Practice Transformation Network (GLPTN), a 32-partner consortium dedicated to guiding 11,500 Midwest-based providers toward value-based care.
+She also served as Senior Quality Advisor for PHA.
+Prior to joining the PHA team in May of 2014, Tara worked in a variety of work-flow redesign and quality improvement roles with Indiana’s Quality Improvement Organization and two Midwest-based HITECH Regional Extension Centers.
+She has assisted in the Meaningful Use attestation, Physician Quality Reporting System (PQRS), and Merit-based Incentive Payment System (MIPS) submissions for Indiana providers.